Welcome to my rowing diary. Here I chronicle my struggles, triumphs, and thoughts about life as an amateur masters rower.

 Dua-what?
 Duathlon.
 Taking two different athletic events and pairing them together into one challenge, usually in a run-bike-run format.
 Except this is rowing.
 This unique event, the Duathlon at the Bend, is a 5k row followed by a 5k run. … Continue reading

+My favorite sight.
 Thank goodness for wigs, because this year’s Head of the Hooch was beyond frigid.
-After a sleepless night on a charter bus, my juniors’ team arrived up to quickly declining weather.
-Clouds and winds rolled in as I finished rigging the … Continue reading
+After a sleepless night on a charter bus, my juniors’ team arrived to quickly declining weather.
+Clouds and winds rolled in as I finished … Continue reading

 The rowing stars align Our entry for the Head of the Hooch in Tennessee was touch-and-go.
 First wait-listed, then accepted with a “ghost” entry as we knocked our heads against our oars thinking of who could be our number four.
 Do we … Continue reading